Hurricane Luis: Saint Martin

 The degree of devastation left by Hurricane Luis on Saint Martin left the island inaccessible by air or sea for two days.
 The storm left up to 2,000 citizens homeless, and rendered the island largely without electricity, running water, or telephone service.
 When transportation resumed, tourists scrambled for a charter flight out of Princess Juliana International Airport.
 Both the Netherlands and France sent soldiers and police officers to their respective sides of the island, but eyewitnesses and residents reported that the authorities did little to intercede in the widespread looting that followed the hurricane.

 Aside from high winds and seeds, Saint Martin was affected by a substantial difference in wind speed forecasts measured at the sea-level airport, and those measured in homes throughout the island hillsides.
 Sea-level readings showed 86 mph sustained winds and gusts of up to 114 mph, while hillside measurements showed gusts between 170 and 200 mph.
 A sailor that had been sheltered in the lagoon recorded a record 115 mph wind gust, and a minimal pressure reading to 965 mbar.

 Records and retirement

-Shortly before becoming extratropical, Hurricane Luis was moving at 65 mph, becoming one of the fastest-moving Atlantic hurricanes in recorded history.
-With a hurricane force-wind field expanding over 130 mi from the center, Luis had the largest radius of hurricane-force winds measured for an Atlantic hurricane until Lorenzo in 2019.
-It was also one of the most intense extratropical cyclones by wind speed.
-While extratropical cyclones usually only have wind speeds ranging from 45 to 80 mph, Luis achieved major hurricane-force winds south of Newfoundland.
-This would not occur again until Hurricane Fiona in 2022.

-On September 11, a 98 ft wave struck an ocean liner as a result of Luis.
+On September 11, a 98 ft wave struck the RMS Queen Elizabeth II as a result of Luis.
 This wave is the largest ever officially recorded, although Hurricane Ivan may have produced a wave of up to 130 ft high off the coast of Mexico in 2004.

+Hurricane Luis was the only hurricane or hurricane remnant to make landfall in Canada at major hurricane strength, having made landfall in Newfoundland as a Category 3-equivelant extratropical cyclone with 120 mph (190 km/h) sustained winds.
+However, these major hurricane-force winds remained offshore, limiting damage in Newfoundland.

-Due to the severe damage and loss of life caused by the storm in the Leeward Islands, the name Luis was retired in the spring of 1996 by the World Meteorological Organization, and will never be used for another Atlantic tropical cyclone.
+Due to the severe damage and loss of life caused by the storm in the Leeward Islands, the name Luis was retired in the spring of 1996 by the World Meteorological Organization.
 It was replaced with Lorenzo for the 2001 Atlantic hurricane season.